 12. Weigh Yourself

-It can be hard to tell if you are genuinely maintaining your weight if you aren't weighing yourself regularly, or taking measures to check in on your progress now and then.
-Studies suggest that those who sustained weight loss best all had essential habits in common including tracking calories, healthy eating habits, frequent exercise, and weighing themselves regularly (45,46,47).
+It can be hard to tell if you are genuinely maintaining your weight if you aren't weighing yourself regularly, or taking measures to check in on your progress.
+Studies suggest that those who sustained weight shared essential common traits, including tracking calories, healthy eating habits, frequent exercise, and weighing themselves regularly (45,46,47).

 You should also be paying attention to how you feel and how your clothes are fitting.
-If you find your weight is often fluctuating, consider getting a body fat test done - could you be gaining muscle?
+If you find your weight is often fluctuating, consider getting a body fat test done, as this could also be a sign you're gaining muscle.

-You can also take regular progress photos to visually see any differences in your body, and these can be a great way to keep you motivated and show you how far you've come if you continue with exercise and healthy habits.
+You can also take regular progress photos to visually see any differences in your body.
+This can be a great way to keep you motivated and show you how far you've come if you continue with exercise and healthy habits.
+Pictures often tell a different story than a mirror.

 Living a Healthy Lifestyle

 None of these strategies work in a vacuum.
-Maintaining a healthy weight requires a balanced approach to eating and lifestyle changes that you can continue to implement from here on out.
+Maintaining a healthy weight requires a balanced approach to eating and implementing lifestyle changes you can stick to from here on out.
 This can look different for everyone and often takes practice, so be patient and kind to yourself as you figure out what it means to live a healthy lifestyle long-term.